 With one pair of socks, I set out on a 14 degree day on a February morning, fully expecting my big toes to experience the same old story.
 To my surprise, my feet stayed nice and warm for the entire ride.
-Styled like a mountaineering boot, the Wolvhammer has a full grain leather and ballistic nylon shell that provide a barrier that keeps your feet feeling rather cozy.
+Styled like a mountaineering boot, the Wolvhammer has a full grain leather and ballistic nylon shell that provides a barrier that keeps your feet feeling rather cozy.
 The waterproof membrane keeps your feet dry.

 I’ve worn these boots on my mid fat mtb as well as my gravel bike.
 They’ve performed well in the really cold stuff, but when Mother Nature treats us to a warm winter day, go back to your shoes.
-I have to say that the only drawback is that at upwards of 25 degrees and it feels like your wearing and oven.
+I have to say that the only drawback is that at upwards of 25 degrees and it feels like your wearing an oven.